Andebugan/pivo-nvim-config/README.md

-# Pivodev - configuration for isolated docker-based developer environments
+# Pivodev - configuration files for building isolated docker-based development environments
 ![pivoscreen](https://github.com/Andebugan/pivodev/assets/40489252/9a6cec74-945b-4d7e-b849-a9c1a8a73c94)

-When working on projects often I come into compatability and installation problems.
-As a result I decided to create set of docker based configuration files for automatic creating of development environments.
+When working on projects I oftern come into installation, compatability and cleaning problems.
+As a result I decided to create set of docker based configurations for automatic building of development environments IDE and special tools included.

-Basic functionality will include:
+Basic functionality:
-- [ ] Neovim base configuration and templates for creating IDE specific to development requirements
-- [ ] Set of dockerfiles for specific projecs

-Languanges/platforms in mind:
-- [ ] C#
-- [ ] C/C++
-- [ ] Go
-- [ ] Web (http/css/js)
-- [x] LaTeX
-- [ ] Lua
-- [ ] Markdown
-- [ ] SQL
-- [~] Python
-- [ ] Rust

-TODO:
+- Configurable Dockerfile builder and runner
+- Flexible "swiss knife" Neovim configuration

+Functionality:
 - [ ] development
     - [ ] code writing
         - [x] sytax highlight/analysis (nvim-treesitter)